 Accident insurance company type: 1 (the identified is the business ID) Accident insurance company code: 0211034-2 (LocalTapiola’s business ID)

-LocalTapiola does not report to the Incomes Register any data of pension or benefit decisions or information on whether a claim is pending or not.
+LocalTapiola does not report to the Incomes Register any information contained in pension decisions or benefit decisions or any information on whether a claim is pending or not.

 Payer of benefit to correct incorrect data in Incomes Register